 Operating context

-This section describes the Listed Entity’s operating context, including the environment, cooperative relationships, key capabilities, and risk oversight and management strategies over the period 2024–25 to 2027–28.
+This section describes the Listed Entity’s operating context, including the environment, key capabilities, cooperative relationships, risk oversight and management strategies over the period 2025–26 to 2028–29.

 Environment

-The main environmental drivers are government policy and legislative change, technological improvement, and social and economic change.
+The main environmental drivers affecting the Listed Entity are government policy and legislative change, technological advancements, and social and economic factors.

 Government policy and legislative change